imightbelosthere/KillerHomeLab-ARM/Deployments/Deploy-SQLServer-AlwaysOn-DomainJoined.md

 - Vnet1ID.
 Enter first 2 octets of your desired Address Space for Virtual Network 1 (Example:  10.1)
 - availabilitySetUpdateDomainCount.
 Azure Update Domain Count.
 - availabilitySetFaultDomainCount.
 Azure Update Domain Count.
+- WK1OSSku.
+Select Windows-11, Windows-10 or Windows-7 Worksation 1 OS Sku
+- WK1OSVersion.
+The default is Latest however a specific OS Version can be entired based on the above OS Sku.
+- WK1VMSize.
+Enter a Valid VM Size based on which Region the VM is deployed.